Polperro: Tourism

 Tourism became Polperro's main industry during the 20th century.
 The village is accessible by air via Plymouth or Newquay, by train via Looe railway station, by road and by boat.
 It was estimated that the village received about 25,000 visitors a day during summer in the 1970s.
 Visitors are no longer permitted to drive cars into the village, having to leave them in the main car park at Crumplehorn to the north of the village and walk through the half-mile length of the village to its harbour.
 The village's quaint but narrow streets make driving difficult.
-There are horse and cart rides and milk floats disguised as trams for those who prefer not to walk.
+There are horse and cart rides and were previously milk floats disguised as trams for those who prefer not to walk.
+The milk floats have been replaced by tuk-tuks.

 Attractions of Polperro include the South West Coast Path, the 630 mi-long and established walk from Dorset to Somerset which passes through the village, and offers day walks along the local scenic coastline, in particular to nearby Talland Bay on the coast path heading East.
 Westwards, the path passes three large beaches en route to Fowey: Lansallos Beach, Lantivit Bay and Lantic Bay.
 Within the village is the Polperro Heritage Museum of Fishing and Smuggling, situated on the harbourside in an old fish processing warehouse, which houses interesting photographs of the village's history among other popular displays.
 Guided walks are available in the village, and boat trips can be taken from the harbour to view the coastline which can offer sightings of dolphins and seals.

 The village has several restaurants as well as seven pubs.
 A holiday and caravan park is situated outside the village to the northeast at Carey Park.